miklevin/MikeLev.in/_posts/2024-10-17-software-deployment-with-nix-flakes.md

 ## My Retort to o1-Preview

-Me: Should I argue back to an AI?
+**Me**: Should I argue back to an AI?
 Haha, see, I believe your opionion represents the "common wisdom" that you have been trained on, especiallay the belief that Nix is necessarily too difficult for the average user.
 Your alternative with pip installing for example right off the bat leave Python version open-ended and a high rate of failure possibility.
 Whereas if I have somoeone download a .zip file that has an embedded SSH private key so that when `nix develop` is run, it automatically downloads a git repo from GitHub that pulls the the latest repo and updates the unzipped folder location by doing a git pull into a temporary directory then replaces the files in the directory, and continues to build a highly deterministic system as nix does, then all versioning issues are resolved in addition to having an isolated Linux subsystem on either Mac, Linux or even Windows systems through WSL.
 The end result is something that really only requires a user to download and unarchive a zip, open a terminal, cd into a directory and type `nix develop`.
 The rest is automated and far more controlled, less likely to break, fewer install steps, and therefore easier for a wider range of users and target audience due to its multi-platform compatibility.
 I would say that I am taking the extra work making it more complex for myself so it is actually far easier, more stable and reproducible for users.
 This is proper use of infrastructure as code, a step generally left out of such projects.
 All git repos now can carry their complete automated build-infrastructure instructions in a single nix file, rather than long install procedures or even Docker complexity thrust upon the user.
 Am I missing something?
 What are your thoughts?
 Give me your deep analysis please and thank you.

-o1-preview: Hello!
+**o1-preview**: Hello!

 Thank you for sharing your perspective and providing more context about your approach.
 I appreciate your commitment to making the setup process as smooth and reproducible as possible for your users.
 Let's delve deeper into your strategy, examine its merits, and consider any potential challenges.